izzyd24/MechaCar_Statistical_Analysis/README.md

 ![D2 Summary Stats](https://user-images.githubusercontent.com/102266450/179380943-d915a1a9-025b-4bc4-8a83-78ba2e13a6dd.gif)

 ### Findings:
-We found that the metrics indicate an issue with the exceeding of 100 pounds per square inch as the variance for suspension coils.
-In other words, the manufacturing process was not consistent with our standards for the M car design needs.
+We found that the metrics indicate an issue only on one lot---exceeding of 100 pounds per square inch as the variance for suspension coils.
+In other words, the manufacturing process was relatively consistent with our standards for the M car design needs.
+Since the variance of the total lot is 62 < 100; this falls within our PSI specifications.
+We see no issue here.
+Yet, when we isolate by lots, we see lot 3 has a large variance, 170 > 100 in PSI.
+This does not meet our needs, and should be focused on.

 ## D3: T-Test on Suspension Coils
 ### Purpose: